WWE Rumors: Top Five Moves Rumored To Happen In Tonight’s Superstar Shake-Up On ‘SmackDown Live’

-Last night on Monday Night Raw, the Superstar Shake-Up had night one of two and it ended with 11 superstars leaving SmackDown Live.
+Last night on Monday Night Raw, the Superstar Shake-Up had night one of two, and it ended with 11 superstars leaving SmackDown Live.
 The first half of this wheeling and dealing consisted primarily of Team Red receiving its new superstars while tonight will see Team Blue trying to fill the holes left by the major absences.
 Now, it’s time to look at the top five rumored moves that could happen on night two of this major non-draft happening in WWE.

 Once the night was over, 11 different superstars had switched brands and changed nights from Tuesdays to Mondays.
 After that, there was one more move which actually ended up being the first official trade of the Superstar Shake-Up as announcer Byron Saxton was moved to Team Blue while David Otunga headed to Raw per Sports Keeda.